Using

 X-Axis

 The X-axis can be expressed as wavenumbers (cm-1) or wavelength (microns).
 The X-axis may be reversed (high to low) by selecting the “Reverse” check-box.
-The X-axis limits may be updated by (1) entering new values via the keyboard, or (2) placing the cursor over the spectrum and tapping once or twice.
-One tap will update the low limit and two taps will update the high limit.
+The X-axis limits may be updated by (1) entering new values via the keyboard, or (2) placing the cursor/finger over the spectrum, dragging to a new point.
 To reset the X-axis to full spectral region, hit the reset button or type command-r.

 Y-Axis (absorbance or transmittance)